Contractors Options – Umbrella vs Limited Company

 In some situations, a firm might require temporary services and for this purpose, they may hire temporary employees because hiring permanent employees will not be feasible.
 They hire such employees through an umbrella company, such companies act between the employer and the client.
 The umbrella company bills the client collects the payment and finally pays the contracting worker or firm.
 It effectively acts as an outsourced employer, contributes to national insurance, pays taxes and is fully licensed to manage payrolls.
 These companies due to the nature and time of their services are beneficial when working for a short-contract instead of a Limited Company Route.

 In a limited company, contractors become the shareholders and directors which means that they are the owners and managers of the company.
 This brings with it not just the responsibility of performing one’s contract duties but also the responsibility of running the company effectively.
 An Ltd is a separate entity to its owners and is responsible for its own finances which differ from personal finances and has its own rights and requirements.
 Shares are issued in exchange for a shareholder certificate which gives the shareholder ownership in the LTD and as a result, profit generated through the company will be divided among the shareholders as dividends according to the per cent of shares invested.
-Contracting through a limited company requires managing payroll and taxes on your own and is suitable for long-term contracts, which means the work involved in managing the company and its taxes increases however also increasing the room for tax planning and extracting funds as efficiently as possible.
+Contracting through a limited business company requires managing payroll and taxes on your own and is suitable for long-term contracts, which means the work involved in managing the company and its taxes increases however also increasing the room for tax planning and extracting funds as efficiently as possible.
 The solution to utilising a Limited Company for contracting is to find and hire competitive contractor accountants, they will be able to save you time, guide you and help you plan effectively for tax.

 Does IR-35 apply to umbrella companies?